semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 <VideoTutorial title="How to use secrets" src="https://www.youtube.com/embed/rAJIRX81DeA"/>

 Secrets work like environment variables.
 The main difference is that they are stored in encrypted format.
-Selecting a secret from the list will decrypt the secret and inject its files or variables into all jobs in the block.
+Selecting a secret from the list decrypts the secret and injects its files or variables into all jobs in the block.

 Use secrets to store sensitive data like API keys, passwords, or SSH key files without revealing their contents.